macrat/ayd/README.md

 You may want to use exec or HTTP for alerting.
 (Even you can use ping, DNS, etc as alerting. but... it's useless in almost all cases)

+Ayd will kick alert at only the timing that incident caused, and it won't kick at the timing that continuing or resolved the incident.

 You can specify alerting URI like below.

 ``` shell
 $ ayd -a https://alert.example.com/alert https://target.example.com
 ```

-In the above example, Ayd access `https://alert.example` with the below queries when `https://target.example.com` down.
+In the above example, Ayd access `https://alert.example/alert` with the below queries when `https://target.example.com` down.

 |query name      |example                     |description                  |
 |----------------|----------------------------|-----------------------------|